t1msh/node-oauth20-provider/README.md

 node-oauth20-provider
 ==================

+This is the fork of t1msh/node-oauth20-provider to continue the development and bug fixes for this module because the original module has been inactive for long time.

 OAuth 2.0 provider toolkit for nodeJS with connect/express support.
 Supports all the four authorization flows: authorization code, implicit, client credentials, password.

 ___One more oAuth 2.0 service provider?
 Yes!___